 Alexandra Kingston-Reese joined the department in 2016 as a Lecturer in Modern and Contemporary Literature.
 Before that, Alexandra taught at the University of Sydney, where she also completed her PhD.
-Her research interests are in twenty-first century Anglophone literature (particularly post-2008), critical theory, aesthetics, intermediality, visual culture, and contemporary global women's writing.
-She teaches on modules on contemporary writing practices, global literature, modernity, and intermedial contemporary literature.
-She is also the department's Deputy Admissions Tutor.
+Her research focuses on the contemporary novel, the contemporary essay, affect, aesthetics, form, and visual culture.
+She teaches on modules on American literature, global literature, modernity, affect, and the contemporary novel at undergraduate and postgraduate level.

 She is the department's Chair of Admissions and the Programme Leader of the English and History of Art combined degree.

 Alexandra’s research focuses on form, affect, and aesthetics in the contemporary novel and the post45 essay.
 She has articles and reviews published or forthcoming with MFS, Mosaic, and the Times Literary Supplement.
 She is the Editor of ASAP/Journal's open access platform, ASAP/J.